-Taking into consideration that it is a small house, the interior space was cleverly divided so that it looks bigger than it really is.
-A sofa can turn into a generous bed and the dining area is bathed all day in natural light, due to generous windows.
-Furthermore, the corner which is dedicated to the preparation of light snacks or morning coffee was designed in a minimalist manner, whilst voice-controlled Hi-Fi system animates the atmosphere by simple verbal notification.
+Having the constraint of a rather small footprint, the interior space was cleverly divided so that it would look bigger than it actually is.
+A sofa can turn into a generous bed and the dining area is bathed all day in natural light, due to generous window and house orientation.
+Furthermore, the corner which is dedicated to the preparation of light snacks or morning coffee was designed in a minimalist manner, lightning the general atmosphere, whilst voice-controlled Hi-Fi system animating it by simple verbal notification.

 All materials were carefully chosen to provide high levels of perceived quality and a cozy ambient.
-Apart the triple glazing windows, top finishing materials were chosen: 3-layer engineered oak flooring for the living space and Ruschita marble in the bathroom.
-The apparent layer of the walls is made of MgO boards, also a natural material, the coating being made with silicate paint.
+Apart from the triple glazing windows, top finishing materials were chosen: 3-layer engineered oak flooring for the living space and Ruschita marble in the bathroom.
+The apparent layer of the walls was made using Magnesium Oxide boards, a natural material that was covered in white paint.

-Step by step, the house is beginning to fall into place.
-There are 400 sqm (4300 sq ft) by level, with a big living, a kitchen and 6 bedrooms with their own bathrooms.
+Step by step, the house began to fall into place.
+360 sqm of space, with a big living room, a kitchen and 6 bedrooms with their own bathrooms.

 MgO boards, natural oil for wooden elements, marble, passive entry door are just a few details of the interior.
-Here on the photo is the glass house on the south side at first level.
+The above photograph shows the south facing greenhouse on the second storey.

-This is an example of how to get more interior space for a family with children, having a tight budget and a pretty small footprint.
+The key line of this project was to find a balance between interior space demands for a family of three, a tight budget and a small footprint.
 The house uses all principles of a super efficient energy building, capitalizing on all environment's details.